Panchenko-Lab/Supplementary-data-for-Peng-et-al-2021/Scripts_for_analyses/Electrostatic_potential_calculation/README.md

 ## Calculation time

-About 5min, dependend on the protein size
+About 5min, depend on the protein size